 In our childhood, my husband and I both remember bathing and showering with our siblings and mothers, probably out of convenience and because bathing together equaled more playtime (does anyone else remember playing with tub town toys?).
 However, once we reached a certain age, our parents designated separate bathing times for each person; co-bathing became something special that only small children could do, and bath playtime was all but lost.

 Fast forward a few decades to the present.
 Nowadays, showering is a two-person activity and sometimes a group event.
-When Annabelle was a newborn and even a baby under age one, we bathed her in our tub or placed her in a toddler tub.
+When Annabelle was a newborn and even a baby under age one, we bathed her in our tub or placed her in a toddler tub with natural bath products.
 This worked swimmingly so far as getting her clean was concerned; however, she howled with disapproval whenever mom or dad tried to sneak off to the tub by their lonesomes.
 Eventually, being the swift thinkers that her parents are, we realized that our little one might be more content if we simply invited her to bathe with us.
 And well, she is.

 On a typical day, Annabelle likely showers twice in the morning, once with my husband and another time with me; and if it’s been a particularly messy day or we’ve been at the public swimming pool, she showers yet again.
 Most of the time, she sits down in the tub and plays with her toys while one of us focuses on the business of washing up.
 My husband tends to shower first, so he takes care of soaping Annabelle and getting her clean.
 By the time I make my way to the shower, Annabelle is eager to join me for a second round of tub fun (though this time I shower and simply let her play with toys, collect dripping water with a cup, and splish and splash).